 A common misconception is that theoretical food costs are equal to actual usage in the restaurant.

-Your restaurant's inventory software should be able to track invoices from your vendors.
-This produces theoretical usage and matches that up to what your restaurant is actually selling.
+Your restaurant's inventory software should include invoice processing automation tools to track changes in costs from your vendors.
+This produces theoretical usage and, if you’re ordering the correct amounts and portioning well, matches that up to what your restaurant is actually selling.

 The easiest way to perform menu engineering is to have inventory tracking integrated with your point of sale.
 Identify an integrated inventory software that helps you to actively evaluate menu winners and losers.
 A great way to combat food prices rising is to start selling more of your most profitable dishes.

-Food prices will continue to be a major variable each year, and 2018 is no exception.
+Food prices will continue to be a major variable in your business, and this upcoming year is no exception.
 While we can anticipate changes, your restaurant will need to be prepared to effectively manage rising food costs as they happen.
 Actively managing your restaurant’s inventory will ensure that food prices rising do not take you by surprise.
+Working with an all-in-one restaurant platform can help you keep track of your food costs amid the chaos of external factors out of your control.